symbioticfi/relay-client-rs/examples/README.md

 # Symbiotic Relay Client Examples

-This directory contains examples demonstrating how to use the `relay-client-rs` library to interact with Symbiotic Relay servers.
+This directory contains examples demonstrating how to use the `symbiotic-relay-client` library to interact with Symbiotic Relay servers.

 ## Basic Usage Example